kubewarden/kubewarden-controller/README.md

 This repository is a monorepo containing the source code for all the different components of the Kubewarden Admission Controller:

-- **kubewarden-controller**: A Kubernetes controller that allows you to dynamically register Kubewarden admission policies and reconcile them with the Kubernetes webhooks of the cluster where it's deployed
+- **adm-controller**: A Kubernetes controller that allows you to dynamically register Kubewarden admission policies and reconcile them with the Kubernetes webhooks of the cluster where it's deployed
 - **policy-server**: The runtime component that evaluates admission policies written in WebAssembly
 - **audit-scanner**: A component that scans existing resources in the cluster against registered policies
 - **kwctl**: A CLI tool for testing and managing Kubewarden policies